 His research on managing the risks of black swan like events has been applied by worldwide firms and governments for more than a decade before the term 'black swan' became fashionable among analysts.
 His research is advancing the execution of SR11-7 and OCC 2011-12 Model Risk Management Guidance of OCC and US Federal Reserve System such as 'anticipation of risks' by 'effective challenge of models'.
 His presentation also highlighted critical systemic risk concerns about VaR underlying the financial crisis that were plausibly known to the Basel Committee for Banking Supervision as early as 2001.

 His prior research into computational mathematical financial engineering models linked to the Global Financial Crisis preceded the Crisis by about 4-5 years culminating in his investigation of VaR and related financial risk models.
-For instance, his prescient reference to the "most technical, numbers driven, globally popular area of financial markets" of financial engineering in course of related investigation is available in his invited interview published by the UK management press in 2005.
-Having affirmed the trajectory of his own post-doctoral quantitative risk modeling and risk management research in 2012 with the world's most known expert on model risks who was prior MD and head of Quantitative Strategies group at Goldman Sachs, Dr. Malhotra is optimistic about a more enlightened future of quantitative risk modeling.
+For instance, his prescient reference to the "most technical, numbers-driven, globally popular area of financial markets" of financial engineering in course of related investigation is available in his invited interview published by the UK management press in 2005.
+Having affirmed the trajectory of his own post-doctoral quantitative risk modeling and risk management research in 2012 with the Columbia University Professor Emanuel Derman, world's most known expert on Model Risks in his view, who was prior MD and head of Quantitative Strategies group at Goldman Sachs, Dr. Malhotra is optimistic about a more enlightened future of quantitative risk modeling.